The Option Value of Contract Duration: Evidence from the U.S. Timber Market: Data

 \subsection{Timber sales process}

-BLM manages forests in several states including Oregon, Montana, Indiana, Colorado, Wyoming, California, and Utah.
-As timber growth in the forests reaches a certain point, BLM holds auctions to determine which company will cut the grown timber.
-BLM adopts different selling mechanisms for different timber forests: bilateral negotiations, oral auctions, and first-price sealed-bid auctions.
-Our analysis focuses on auctions since the scale of bilateral negotiations is limited.
-We display the monetary scale of each selling format in Section \ref{subsec:data_description}.
-For payment rules, BLM adopts different systems for each sale: scale sales and lump-sum sales.
-Bidders submit unit prices in scale sales, and the total payment equals the product of submitted unit prices and actual harvested quantities.
-In lump-sum sales, bidders submit total prices for the tract, and the payment equals the submitted prices regardless of the volume of harvested timber.
+BLM manages forests in several states, including Oregon, Montana, Indiana, Colorado, Wyoming, California, and Utah.
+When growth reaches a harvestable stage, BLM auctions the right to cut the timber.
+Depending on the tract, BLM uses bilateral negotiation, oral auctions, or first-price sealed-bid auctions.
+Payment rules also vary: in scale sales bidders submit unit prices and pay the bid times the realized volume, whereas in lump-sum sales bidders submit a total price that is due regardless of actual harvest.
+We focus on lump-sum auctions because they dominate the data and simplify the modeling of payments.

-Before the auctions, BLM presents the prospectus for the auctioned forests.
-From the prospectus, the interested bidders observe the estimated volume of timber for each species, reserve prices, bidding rule, terms of lease including lease duration and down-payment, and the characteristics of the forests, such as locations and road conditions.
-Interested bidders have the opportunity to cruise the forests and prepare bids.
+Before an auction, BLM releases a prospectus describing the estimated species-specific volumes, reserve prices, auction rules, lease terms (duration, down payment, and so on), and tract characteristics such as location and road quality.
+Interested bidders can inspect the tract and prepare their bids accordingly.

-Participants in the auctions are typically local loggers and sawmill manufacturers.
+Participants in the auctions are typically local loggers or sawmill manufacturers.
 Loggers and sawmill manufacturers have different positions in the wood supply chain.
-Loggers mainly cut timber and transport it to processing facilities called sawmills, where sawmill manufacturers process the transported wood into lumbers and veneers.
-Lumbers and veneers are mainly purchased by home-building companies as input goods.
+Loggers mainly cut timber and transport it to processing facilities called sawmills, where sawmill manufacturers process the transported wood into lumber or veneers.
+Lumber and veneers are primarily purchased by home-building companies as raw materials.
 In short, loggers are upstream, and sawmill manufacturers are downstream in the supply chain.

 After the auctions, BLM grants the winning bidder the right to remove timber from the tract.
 The contract is time-limited, implying that the winning bidder must cut all timber by the deadline.
 The lease duration is typically 36 months.
 If the winning bidder faces events such as weather, fire closure, and other related conditions that interrupt operating time, BLM may extend the lease duration.
-However, it is rare to see the extension so the winning bidder has to prepare for removing every timber by the due date.
+However, it is hard to accurately predict the likelihood of these factors in the future, the winning bidder must prepare to remove all timber by the due date at the time of sale.